credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 #### `POST: /data-provider/create`

-This generates set up data provision with this data provider's data, BUT this data remains in the data providing service.
+This sets up data provision of a specified user with this data provider's data, BUT the data remains in the data providing service, not in Credify.

 Request body: